dikshabhati1/Image-Captioning/README.md

 Due to memeory issues the model is trained on 1300 images with 150 epochs and got a accuracy around 89%

 ![](results/accuracy.png)

+# Reference
+This [github repository](https://github.com/zhjohnchan/awesome-image-captioning) contains comprehensive collection of deep learning research papers from all premier conferences of image captioning and related area.